Docstrings

 Instantiate our Markdown extension.

-Hook for the on_config
+Hook for the on_config event.

 In this hook, we instantiate our MkdocstringsExtension

-and add it to the list of Markdown extensions used by mkdocs
+and add it to the list of Markdown extensions used by mkdocs.

 We pass this plugin's configuration dictionary to the extension when instantiating it (it will need it later when processing markdown to get handlers and their global configurations).